 This, however, is not recommended.
 If you have a large LAN or WAN, you will find that some of your hosts spend 95 percent of their time dealing with broadcast traffic.
-[If you have IPX/SPX on your LAN or WAN, you will find that this is already happening: a packet analyzer will show, roughly every twelve minutes, great swathes of broadcast traffic!].
+[If you have IPX/SPX on your LAN or WAN, you will find that this is already happening: a packet analyzer will show, roughly every twelve minutes, great rfc1001.txt describes, amongst other things, the implementation and use of, a 'NetBIOS Name Service'.
+NT/AS offers 'Windows Internet Name Service' which is fully rfc1001/2 compliant, but has had to take specific action with certain NetBIOS names in order to make it useful. (for example, it deals with the registration of <1c> <1d> <1e> names all in different ways.
+I recommend the reading of the Microsoft WINS Server Help files for full details).

-1.3 NBNS NetBIOS
+1.3.
+NBNS NetBIOS